elvinush/Alzheimer-s-specific-edgetic-perturbations/README.md

-There have been three main coding steps in the thesis: Preprocessing, Preparation for Cytoscape and Analysis.
+There have been four main coding steps in the thesis: Creation of the global PPIN, Preprocessing, Preparation for Cytoscape and Analysis.

+For the creation and pruning of the global PPIN globalPPIN_Kuester.ipynb was used.

 Preprocessing consisted of first running Prep_proteiNORM.ipynb to fit the MS datasets into the format required by ProteiNORM.
 After that, normalize_vsn.R and normalize_cyclic.R normalized each dataset with the respective method.